 Before switching to spinto-soprano repertoire Ms. Hager successfully performed the roles of Dorabella in Così fan tutte, Cherubino in Le Nozze di Figaro, Amneris in Aida, and repeat performances of Suzuki in Madama Butterfly.

 Ms. Hager made her New York City debut in December of 2008 with a concert at the Lincoln Center Library.
-Additionally, she performed a series of holiday concerts with Opera New Jersey.

-Equally at home in the classical repertoire and contemporary opera, created the role of Sadie in the world premiere of Morning Star, where she worked closely with the composer Ricky Ian Gordon, and was hailed by the composer for her “prowess…dramatic maturity, and specificity not often seen in singers her age.”
+Equally at home in the classical repertoire and contemporary opera, she created the role of Sadie in the world premiere of Morning Star, where she worked closely with the composer Ricky Ian Gordon, and was hailed by the composer for her “prowess…dramatic maturity, and specificity not often seen in singers her age.”

 Drawing from a rich well of musical training and stage performance, Ms. Hager’s favorite musical theatre roles include Marguerite in The Scarlet Pimpernel, Smitty in How to Succeed in Business…, Carrie in Carousel, and both Virtue and Charity in Anything Goes.
 Her versatile training has also led her into the arena of choreography.
-As resident choreographer for the Shreveport Opera in 2007-2008, recent shows include Carmen and La traviata, as well as several Broadway reviews in the Ark-La-Tex area in conjunction with the Shreveport Opera.
+As resident choreographer for the Shreveport Opera in 2007-2008, her shows include Carmen and La traviata, as well as several Broadway reviews in the Ark-La-Tex area in conjunction with the Shreveport Opera.

 A native of Kansas City, Ms Hager recited her Bachelor of Music degree at Texas Christian University, and regularly sang in the Fort Worth Opera.
 She went on to receive her Masters of Music at the University of Houston, under the tutelage of renowned tenor Joseph Evans.